alecstein/word-chains/README.md

 For fun.
 This is my first time writing code in a compiled language with manual memory management and I thought it might be more straightforward than learning C.

 Unfortunately I was not able to take advantage of Zig's `comptime` to freeze the graph building into the binary because there is presently no compile-time hashmap available.
+Writing the graph to file is an option, perhaps sometime down the line.

 Once I figured out the basics memory management I was able to get pretty far, and it turned out that speeding up the program came down to good memory management.
 I still think there's room to speed up the program, perhaps by using a more efficient memory allocator.